-🏠 WARNING
+A WARNING

-ELECTRIC SHOCK can kill.
-Only a qualified electrician should connect the input leads to the POWER WAVE® S700.
+Only a qualified electrician should connect the input leads to the POWER WAVE[®] S700.
 Connections should be made in accordance with all local and national electrical codes and the connection diagrams located on the inside of the reconnect/input access door of the machine.
 Failure to do so may result in bodily injury or death.